brisbanemakerspace/bms-wiki/policies/communityrules.md

 If you're a member wanting to bring a guest along, you must follow these rules:
 * No more than 2 people are allowed to accompany you as a guest.
-* Guests are not allowed to use any power tools, or tools that require an induction.
+* Guests are not allowed to use orange or red tools.
 * Guests under 12 are not allowed to use any tools (including scissors etc).
 * You and your guest(s) must be working on the same project.
 * Guests may be asked to leave if Brisbane Makerspace is at capacity, or they cause a nuisance.